Moderately misaligned orbit of the warm sub-Saturn HD 332231 b: Observations and data preparation

-In order to remove the telluric absorption signature from the original two-dimensional spectra (\'echelle order-by-order data matrices), the corrected spectrum obtained from {\tt molecfit} is resampled on to the wavelength grids of the individual \'echelle orders and stored as \textit{fits} files for further analysis.
+In order to remove the telluric absorption signature from the original two-dimensional spectra (\'echelle order-by-order data matrices), the corrected spectrum obtained from {\tt molecfit} was resampled on to the wavelength grids of the individual \'echelle orders and stored as fits files for further analysis.

-In addition to correcting the telluric absorption with {\tt molecfit}, we also used the {\tt SYSREM} algorithm, which is equivalent to a Principal Component Analysis (PCA) algorithm for unequal uncertainties \citep{Tamuz2005}, to remove the pseudo-stationary telluric and stellar absorption lines from the spectral matrices.
-This approach has been shown to be effective, in a number of high resolution exoplanetary atmospheric studies, in removing the unwanted star and Earth atmospheric signals from the recorded spectra \citep[e.g.][]{Birkby2013,SanchezLopez2020}.
-The conclusions reached from this approach are similar to those obtained from those {\tt molecfit}-corrected spectra.
-However, we refrain from presenting further this analysis, since the relatively low $K_{\textrm{p}}$ for the planet means that {\tt SYSREM} quite likely removes a relatively large portion of any potential atmospheric absorption.
+As an alternative to correcting the telluric absorption with {\tt molecfit}, we also used the {\tt SYSREM} algorithm, which is equivalent to a Principal Component Analysis (PCA) algorithm for unequal uncertainties \citep{Tamuz2005}, to remove the pseudo-stationary telluric and stellar absorption lines from the spectral matrices.
+This approach has been shown in a number of studies to effectively remove the unwanted stellar and Earth atmospheric signals from the recorded spectra \citep[for example][]{Birkby2013,SanchezLopez2020}.
+However, we chose not to further explore the {\tt SYSREM} reduced data, neither for the calculation of RVs nor for the atmospheric search.
+As {\tt SYSREM} does not distinguish between the telluric and stellar lines and removes them both simultaneously, measurements of stellar RVs are therefore not feasible.
+With regard to the planetary atmospheric search, since HD\,332231\,b has a relatively small $K_{\textrm{p}}$, meaning that any potential planetary atmospheric absorption signal does not shift significantly from one frame to the next, a significant portion of such signal would most likely also be removed by {\tt SYSREM} along with the stationary stellar and telluric lines.